amesar/mlflow-resources/MLflow_FAQ.md

 There is no official MLflow support for this.

-However, there is an unofficial tool that can export/import an experiment/run with caveats for Databricks MLflow using the [public MLflow API](https://mlflow.org/docs/latest/python_api/mlflow.tracking.html).
+However, there is a tool that can export/import an experiment/run with caveats for Databricks MLflow using the [public MLflow API](https://mlflow.org/docs/latest/python_api/mlflow.tracking.html).

 See https://github.com/mlflow/mlflow-export-import.